Fuzzy-Stochastic Partial Differential Equations: Fuzzy-Stochastic PDEs

-Here, the function space $H(D \times \Gamma)$ is formed by the tensor product of two Sobolev spaces: $H_0^1(D)$ is the closure of the space of smooth functions with compact support in the Sobolev space of functions whose first weak derivatives are square integrable; and $L_{\pi}^2(\Gamma)$ is the Sobolev space of random functions with bounded second moments.
+Here, the function space $B(D \times \Gamma)$ is formed by the tensor product of two Hilbert spaces: $H_0^1(D)$ is the closure of the space of smooth functions with compact support in the Hilbert space of functions whose first weak derivatives are square integrable; and $L_{\pi}^2(\Gamma)$ is the Hilbert space of random functions with bounded second moments.

 For the convenience of both analysis and computation, and thanks to the {\it function-set identity} \eqref{function_set1}, which will be shown to hold (see Theorem \ref{wellposed}) due to the continuity of the mapping in \eqref{mapping1}, we will define the solution to \eqref{FSPDE} through the corresponding parametric problem: